odCat/gtypist/lessons/u.typ

 I:(4)
 *:_U_R_L50
 S:     Character shows itself in a man's conduct.
 Deeds speak :louder than words.
-Words sometimes confuse as issue where :deeds clarify it.
+Words sometimes confuse an issue where :deeds clarify it.
 The test of a man's sincerity is not what :he says but what he does.
 Consider this well and you will :never be confused in estimating a man's worth.